Muckatah

 Muckatah is a locality in northern Victoria, Australia in the local government area of the Shire of Moira.

-The word Muckatah means 'a little plain'.
+The word Muckatah derives from either the Yorta Yorta or Pangerang (Bangerang) Aboriginal language and is said to mean "a little plain".

 History

 The post office opened on 1 November 1881 and was closed on 30 June 1920.

-Settlers arrived in Muckatah about 1876 when the area was thickly covered by huge trees.
-These were felled by axe, cut into lengths with a crosscut saw, shaped by broad axe and made into dwellings.
+European settlers arrived in Muckatah in about 1876, at which time the area was thickly covered by huge trees.
+They were felled by axe, cut into lengths with a crosscut saw, shaped by broad axe, and made into construction timber.

 The first crops of wheat were grown on areas of up to 10 acres or so with the bags of grain carted to Benalla and later, Numurkah.
 A bush track was used to travel to Shepparton for mail and supplies.
 The earliest selections were of 320 acres.
 A racecourse was in use by 1895 and a golf course on the same site in later years.
 Some early settlers were Nunan, Noonan, Salmon, Parnell, Gleeson, Lane, Hanrahan, Charles, Jessop, Flynn, Keady, Kennedy, Dunn, Walsh, McIntyre, Fields, Duffy and McCormack.
 In the early village was a hotel, post office and blacksmith.

 At Muckatah, an annual St Patrick's Day Race meeting commenced in 1881, and an athletics meet in 1883, the following results were recorded: